 As the chart below indicates, there is as much as a \$30 million swing between the worst scenario (1.15%) and the best (1.7%).
-A crucial component in the development of the revenue projections in this financial forecast was the desire to avoid under budgeting revenues, thereby causing reductions in services such as public safety or education where they were not truly necessary.
+A crucial component in the development of the revenue projections in this financial forecast was the desire to avoid under-budgeting revenues, thereby causing reductions in services and personnel such as public safety or education.